Understanding the Emotional Impact of Late ADHD and Autism Diagnoses

-When someone receives a late diagnosis of ADHD or autism, it can feel like an emotional earthquake—unearthing years of struggle, misunderstanding, and missed support.
-For the individual, this is often a period of profound re-evaluation.
-And for those around them—especially their manager—it can be a period of sudden and surprising relational change.
+When someone receives a late diagnosis of ADHD or autism, it can feel like an emotional earthquake.
+This moment often unearths years of struggle, misunderstanding, and missed support.
+For the individual, it’s a time of profound re-evaluation.
+For those around them—especially their manager—it can lead to sudden and surprising relational changes.

-So why does this happen?
-Why does a diagnosis lead some people to pull away, become distant, or even seem hostile to the very people who’ve supported them?
+So, why does this happen?
+Why does a diagnosis lead some people to pull away, become distant, or even seem hostile towards those who have supported them?

 The answer lies in a complex mix of psychology, identity, and emotional processing.
 Here are five key mechanisms at play: